-Anglo-Saxon tribes in Britain.
+The saga of the name Lemmaires follows a line reaching back through history to the days of the Anglo-Saxon tribes in Britain.
 It was a name for someone who worked as a person who held the office of mayor.
 The surname was originally derived from the Old English word maire, which referred to the officer who was in charge of executing summonses and other legal matters.
 Therefore, the original bearer of the surname Lemmaires held the office of Mayor.
-CITATION[CLOSE]

 Early Origins of the Lemmaires family